Martinjoh1/Danforth-Restrooms/README.md

 -Data File 2 - filtered data that will actually be stored with out time and Date

--DataFromThreeDays- contains data of Date  and time for multiple days is a little unordered
+-DataFromThreeDays- contains data of Date  and time for multiple days.
+The data is not stored in correct format(columns)

 ## Instructions
 In order to use the project you must open the Pi using the VNC Viewer, then run the code and an excel file will be created and we can check the data stored in the excel file.
 The program uses an ultrasonic sensor which continuously emit or send ultra sonic waves. when the waves hit an object, the echo is sent back and the time taken to hit the object is calculated and using the time difference(time taken to receive the echo back), the distance is calculated.